Glossary

 Commission and Brokerage Fees

-Compensation associated with the acquisition and service of business paid to agents, brokers, or other parties, including ceding insurance companies.
+Compensation associated with the acquisition and service of business.
+These fees are paid to agents, brokers, or other parties, including ceding insurance companies.

 Complex Insurance Organizations